pivotal/blog/content/post/The_gpfdist_protocol_for_External_Tables_in_Greenplum_Database.md

 16. How is invalid input data handled?
 17. What happens if two gpfdist daemons read data from the same directory?
 18. How is the data distributed in writable external tables?
+19. Does gpfdist work with IPv4 and IPv6?